mpayich/stock-analysis/README.md

 Before refactoring the code, I inserted the code to create the input box, chart headers, ticker array, and to activate the worksheet.
 The steps were then listed out in order to set the structure for the refactoring.
 Below is the code as written in the file.
 The refractored code proved to be more efficient than the original code as the refractored code ran faster for both 2017 and 2018.

-The green stocks analyzed were performing much better in 2017 than 2018 as most of the percent returns were negative in 2018. (see refactored code and images below)
+The green stocks analyzed were performing much better in 2017 than 2018 as most of the percent returns were negative in 2018.
+The refactored code ran almost 24% faster than the original code for the All Stocks Analysis. (see refactored code and images below)

 ...